 Allan Schnarr, MDiv, PhD, is a psychotherapist and workshop facilitator.
-He has been the director of Claret Center’s psychotherapy practicum since 1985.
+He was the director of Claret Center’s psychotherapy practicum from 1985 – 2019.

 Allan has always, from his earliest days, felt a call to serve the greater good.
 Discerning what that meant was his challenge.

 Did it mean doing your best to be the smartest, most insightful kid in class?
 His elementary school classmates taught him that virtuosity wasn’t the whole story.
 Friendship and camaraderie, relationships of all sorts, were part of the picture, too.

 Did it mean becoming a dedicated, admirable scholar and philosopher?
 He mastered those roles and found that academic expertise, while useful, did not create the community he craved.

 Did it mean he should devote himself to seminary and priesthood?
 Allan worked and succeeded at both.
 In seminary he fell in love with the wisdom and compassion of Jesus, finding there a depth of heart that was absent from secular scholarship.
 He immersed himself in Ignatian spirituality, finding in that discipline the space to explore and experience the loving presence of the Divine.